Zippy-boy/wire-pod/Installation.md

 8. If you have an **OSKR or dev bot**, you can set them up with wire-pod with the following command (replace vectorip with Vector's actual IP address, and /path/to/key with the actual path to the SSH key).
     -  If you are on my software (WireOS), you do not have to provide a key as the script will fetch it itself.
+    -  Vector will end up a the blinking V on screen.
+This is normal.
+User data was NOT cleared, your bot was just returned to the onboarding status.

 ```
 sudo ./setup.sh scp vectorip /path/to/key